 - First of all, don’t panic!
 Panicking in any emergency situation on a boat is a no-no – especially if there are others on board with you.
 Take a breather and clear your mind so that you can make rational decisions.

 - If you have a VHF radio or phone, and it is working, you should make that your first choice for trying to call for help.
-You can read our blog full of information on how to use a VHF radio and what stations to call here.

 - Set your anchor so that you don’t float any further than you want to.
 This will also assure that you don’t drift into rocks, shallow water, etc.